Learn How To Shoot Safari Photos, Lions, Elephants, leopard, and the rest.

-Big cat photography on safari: 10 tips for getting amazing safari photos in a wildlife park…
+Big cat photography on safari: 10 tips, tricks, and equipment for getting amazing safari photos in an African wildlife game park...

 We shot them under the watchful eye of lead photographer Alma Leaper.
 She not only advised us on photographic techniques but was also able to encourage the big cats into the perfect position with the help of meaty treats thrown into their enclosures.